burlesona/fragment/README.md

 **Why?**

+1) Because programming with live references to DOM nodes is lighter, simpler, and cleaner than any other way of creating two-way bindings in the browser.
+Nobody should have to live with this: http://colynb.com/posts/dom-horror-with-emberjs.html

-Because when you have a deep hierarchy of views and subviews with lots of complex events and they need to be dynamically added and removed from the DOM frequently (ie - if you're building a one-page app), you're going to eventually run into a lot of mess that comes from keeping the hierarchy of subviews straight.
+2) Because when you have a deep hierarchy of views and subviews with lots of complex events and they need to be dynamically added and removed from the DOM frequently (ie - if you're building a one-page app), you're going to eventually run into a lot of mess that comes from keeping the hierarchy of subviews straight.

-If you can create and insert real dom nodes directly in your templates, this gets much easier.
+When your template is made of real DOM Elements, your life is better.

 Overview